ponylang/ponyc/.release-notes/add-ponycheck-to-stdlib.md

 ### Update the PonyCheck primitive name

-If you were using the `Ponycheck` primitive, you'll need to change it to it's new name `PonyCheck`.
+If you were using the `Ponycheck` primitive, you'll need to change it to its new name `PonyCheck`.